SabreeTD/financialtracker/README.md

 One challenge I had was managing time.
 I regret not managing my time better or reaching out for help to understand structure and apply more to this project.

+## Tools
+IntelliJ
+Gitbash
+Github

+## Future Work
+In the future I plan to add colors and better layout designs to this application.

+## Collaborators